iifawzi/parcels-delivery-service/README.md

 ### Controllers and Infrastrucutre

-Preservice the decouplance between the components, puts some challenges, as our `services layer`, shouldn't know anything about the infrastructure layer it shouldn't care or be impacted, if used `Express.js` or `Nest.js`, a `REST` API, or maybe a socket layer as main communication channel!
+Preserving the decouplance between the components, puts some challenges, as our `services layer`, shouldn't know anything about the infrastructure layer it shouldn't care or be impacted, if we used `Express.js` or `Nest.js`, a `REST` API, or maybe just a plain socket layer as main communication channel!

 at our case, i'm using `REST APIs`, with `express.js`, thus the controllers are looking as following, for example the shipment controller:

 https://github.com/iifawzi/parcels-delivery-service/blob/4094ff475e0ace6c6781f08009c22b03a08bb86d/backend/services/shipment/Shipment.controller.ts#L11-L16

-The service is injected, and is managed by the controller, this also have put some challenges into the `services` implemntation, I needed to avoid throwing any `HTTP` Exceptions from them, because if we later decided to not using `REST` APIs, those errors from the services will break the decoupling, and we will then need to change the logic in the services, which's not really prefered IMO.
+The service is injected, and is managed by the controller, this also have put some challenges into the `services` implemntation, as I needed to avoid throwing any `HTTP` Exceptions from them, because if we later decided not to use `REST` APIs, those errors from the services will break the decoupling, and we will then need to change the logic in the services, which's not really prefered IMO.
 We want to make the services fully isolated and independent.

 Here's how I managed to avoid throwing errors in the services:

 https://github.com/iifawzi/parcels-delivery-service/blob/4094ff475e0ace6c6781f08009c22b03a08bb86d/backend/services/shipment/Shipment.service.ts#L39-L54

-This's not the best way though, if I had more time, I'd rather prefer to have domain exceptions, that can be thrown from the services, and then with a simple switch case for example can be checked this way in the controlelrs:
+This's not the best way though, if I had more time, I'd rather prefer to have `domain exceptions`, that can be thrown from the services, and then with a simple switch case for example, errors can be checked in the controlelrs:

 ```ts